StydeNet/enlighten/README.md

 ![Enlighten preview](./preview.png "Enlighten Dashboard preview")

-Just install and run your tests using `phpunit`, that's it!
-You'll find the entire API documentation in the following URL: `/enlighten/dashboard`
+After installing the component, run `phpunit` and that's it!
+You'll find the entire API documentation in the following URL: `/enlighten/`

 ## Usage
 After finishing the installation process, run your Laravel tests as usual.